paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ```
 Account 5 is the `Rent` sysvar.
 I'll explain this as well in detail once we get to writing the `processor` code.
 What you should remember for now is that

 > Solana has sysvars that are parameters of the Solana cluster you are on.
-These sysvars are also accounts and store parameters such as what the current fee or rent is
+These sysvars can be accessed through accounts and store parameters such as what the current fee or rent is

 ``` rust
 InitEscrow {